TKothenbeutel/Unique-Spotify-Songs/README.md

 ### Opening the Program

 Due to environment variables storing secrets for this API, this program is made to run on GitHub's Codespace.
-To open up a Codespace, click the button labeled **Open in GitHub Codespaces**.
+To open up a Codespace, click the button above labeled **Open in GitHub Codespaces**.

 ### Importing Files

 The program must read your Spotify data files for it to function properly.
 Follow these steps to import the files into this codespace:

 * Ensure the explorer tab is showing
-* There are two ways to upload files to this space:
+* Perform either of these actions:
    * Drag your file/folder from your File Explorer onto the explorer tab empty space
    * Right click on the empty space in the explorer tab, and click upload to open your File Explorer for selection